TRIQS/itertools 2.0.0

 Lazy-enumerate a given range (similar to Python's enumerate).

 Each element in the original range is assigned an index, starting from zero.
-This function returns an iterable lazy object (a itertools::enumerated range), which iterates over tuples consisting of the index and the value of the dereferenced iterator of the original range:
+This function returns an iterable lazy object (an itertools::enumerated range), which iterates over tuples consisting of the index and the value of the dereferenced iterator of the original range:

-std::cout << "(" << idx << ", " << val << ")\n";
+for (auto [idx, val] : itertools::enumerate(vec)) std::cout << "(" << idx << ", " << val << ")\n";

 }